 There are several different walks of varying lengths that you can tackle here, and they range from 30 minutes to 3.5 hours+ in length.
 More on this below.

 3. Ballinastoe Woods car park

 So, which Ballinastoe Woods car park you head for will depend on which way you want to tackle the walk.
 There are three main car parks for the trails.
 I’ve marked each one on the map below.

-Ballinastoe is a popular spot for mountain biking, so it’s important to stay on the main trails and to keep alert for any approaching bikes.
+Ballinastoe is a popular spot for mountain biking, so it’s very important to stay on the main trails and to keep alert for any approaching bikes.
 They’ll be coming at a fair speed, so you need to be vigilant and avoid going on the main track.

 Ballinastoe Forest Walk map

 So, the Ballinastoe Forest Walk can cause a load of confusion if you’re not familiar with the lay of the land.

 The map above will hopefully make visualising things a little bit easier (click into it to open it up properly).
 Here’s what each of the markers and lines shows: